NexPlayer/Unity-SDK/unity.md

 ![](images/image66.png)

 This is caused by macOS failing to verify the package.
 To resolve it, press 'Cancel' (as many times as the pop-up appears) and then press the Unity Editor Play button to stop the execution.
-Open a console, change directory to path /Assets/NexPlayer/Scripts/SDK/Utility/ and run the following command:
+Then, execute the shell script located at /Assets/NexPlayer/Scripts/SDK/Utility/repair_macos_bundle.sh.
+You can do so by opening a terminal at that path and running the following command:

 `sh repair_macos_bundle.sh`